kubiyabot/terraform-modules/jit-permissions-guardians/terraform/README.md

 ## 🔐 Access Control

-### Okta Groups
+### Kubiya Groups
-* Only members of specified Okta groups can request access
+* Only members of specified Kubiya groups can request access
-* Groups are defined in `allowed_okta_groups` variable
+* Groups are defined in `kubiya_groups_allowed_groups` variable
 * Access requests from users outside these groups will be automatically rejected

 ### Request Flow
-1. User (from allowed Okta group) requests access
+1. User (from allowed Kubiya group) requests access
-2. Guardian validates Okta group membership
+2. Guardian validates group membership
 3. Request forwarded to approvers channel
 4. Approvers review and decide
 5. Access granted/denied based on approval